Key Indicators in a Brain CT Scan

 - Developmental Disorders: Evaluation of congenital abnormalities and developmental brain disorders.

 The use of CT scans enables physicians to diagnose brain-related conditions with greater accuracy, allowing for appropriate treatment planning and intervention.
-However, CT scans expose patients to ionizing radiation, making MRI a preferred option in cases where repeated imaging is necessary, particularly for younger patients or pregnant women.
+However, CT scans expose patients to ionizing radiation, making MRI a preferred option in certain situations where repeated imaging is necessary, particularly for younger patients or pregnant women.
 Compared to MRI, CT scans provide faster imaging and are particularly effective in detecting acute conditions such as hemorrhages and fractures.
 However, MRI offers superior soft tissue contrast and is more useful for detecting conditions like multiple sclerosis or subtle brain lesions.
 The choice between CT and MRI depends on the clinical scenario and the specific diagnostic needs of the patient.

 Common Terms in Brain CT Scan Reports